 Once you collect a list of blogs to reach out to, you can send a friendly pitch email.

 When you write your pitch email, keep the message short and sweet.
 It is generally good form to begin with a compliment about a specific blog post from their site.
 This quickly develops rapport and demonstrates that you took the time to make sure that the blog is a good fit.
+You can come up with your very own email pitch from scratch or reference some of the many guest posting email templates available online.

 Then clearly state that you are interested in writing a guest post for the blog.
 You can share a few topic ideas that fit the blog and also your personal knowledge.
 If you have any writing samples, link to them so that they can see your work.